How JMT protects a transaction

 - Verify listing details (specs, photos, condition disclosures) before paying.

-- Confirm the final quotation in writing through JMT before sending funds.
+- Confirm the final quotation in writing through JMT before sending payment.

 - Check import duties, taxes, and destination-country requirements on your side.

-Confirmation is more than a checkbox.
-Finance cross-checks the B/L chassis or serial number against the listing record.
-A mismatch raises a compliance flag and blocks payout until super-admin review resolves it.
+Confirmation involves more than a checkbox: JMT cross-checks the machine's identifying details (chassis or serial number) against the listing record.
+A mismatch raises a compliance flag and pauses payout until it's resolved.

-You see the B/L status in your Buyer Hub as a three-stage badge: not issued, issued, and verified by JMT.
-The underlying file stays private to JMT during this section of the workflow.
+You can see the shipment-documentation status in your Buyer Hub as a simple stage indicator: preparing, in progress, confirmed.
+The underlying documents are handled by JMT during this stage of the workflow.

 What JMT does

-- Cross-checks chassis or serial number against the listing record.
+- Cross-checks the chassis or serial number against the listing record.

-- Holds payout when a mismatch is detected, regardless of role.
+- Pauses payout when a mismatch or other issue is detected, regardless of role.

 What you do as buyer

-- Watch the B/L status on your order; ask JMT support if anything is unclear.
+- Watch the shipment-documentation status on your order; ask JMT support if anything is unclear.

 - Confirm receipt at your destination port and notify JMT of any discrepancy.